What's your question about?

 - Materials: You will need writing materials.
 Ideally, you will need a laptop or tablet: you will certainly need access to some type of PC.

-Before the start date of the course, you will receive a form to fill about school placements.
+For the University-led route, before the start date of the course, you will receive a form to fill about school placements.
 You should be aware that there may be a commute of up to an hour.
 If you would like to know which schools are within our partnership, you can check on our website.
 You can contact us if you would like to discuss potential partnerships.